resulcay/scheduler/README.md

 # scheduler

-A new Flutter project.
+A new Flutter project for now
-    hgg

 ## Getting Started